YgLK/poker/multi-module-two-main/poker_readme.txt

+    How to run Poker Game
+1. Build the project with Maven.
+2. Find target directory in the poker-server and poker-client module.
+2. Run the Server from your terminal after moving to the target directory in the poker-server module by entering this command: java -jar .\poker-server-1.0-jar-with-dependencies.jar
+2. Run the Client from another terminal after moving to the target directory in the poker-client module by entering this command: java -jar .\poker-client-1.0-jar-with-dependencies.jar You can run multiple Clients (from multiple terminals).

 Five-card draw (Poker) - INSTRUCTIONS

 GAMEPLAN:
     1. Every player pays Ante and take cards from the table.
 [Start]
     2. First round of betting.
 [Bet 1]